Russian Ruble country flag

 Russian Ruble

-The ruble or rouble (Russian: рубль, romanized: rublʹ; symbol: ₽; ISO code: RUB) is the official currency of the Russian Federation.
+The ruble (or rouble) (Russian: рубль, romanized: rublʹ, [ˈrublʲ] ; symbol: ₽; ISO code: RUB) is the official currency of the Russian Federation.
 Banknotes and coins are issued by the Central Bank of Russia, which is Russia's monetary authority independent of all other government bodies.
-The ruble is the second-oldest currency in continuous use and the first decimal currency.
-The ruble was the currency of the Russian Empire, which was replaced by the Soviet ruble (code: SUR, 810) during the Soviet Union.
-Following the dissolution of the Soviet Union, by 1992, the Soviet ruble was replaced in the Russian Federation by the Russian ruble (code: RUR, 810) at par.
-The Russian ruble then further continued to be used in 11 post-Soviet states, forming a "ruble zone" until 1993.
-The ruble was further redenominated with the new ISO 4217 code "RUB, 643" just preceding the 1998 financial crisis, and was exchanged at the rate of 1000 RUR = 1 RUB.
-Code "RUR, 810" was then excluded from both the ISO 4217 standard and the Russian currency classifier, but continues to be used for numbering bank accounts internally within Russia.
-The ruble is a free-floating currency and is subdivided into 100 kopecks which have fallen out of use due to inflation.
-In 2023, the digital ruble was introduced.
+Each ruble is technically subdivided into 100 kopeyka (kopecks), but kopeck-denominated coins are now rarely used due to inflation.
+It is the second-oldest currency in continuous use, after British sterling.
+It was also the first decimal currency.
+The ruble was the currency of the Russian Empire and later the Soviet Union, where it was known as the Soviet ruble (code: SUR, 810).
+Following the dissolution of the Soviet Union in 1991, the Soviet ruble was replaced in Russia with the Russian ruble (code: RUR, 810) at par in the following year.
+The Russian ruble continued to be used in 11 post-Soviet states, forming a "ruble zone" until 1993.
+In 1998, the ruble was redenominated (code: RUB, 643) shortly before the 1998 financial crisis, at a rate of 1000 RUR = 1 RUB.
+The ruble is a free-floating currency, and in 2023, the digital ruble was introduced.
 The Russian ruble is also used as a de facto legal tender in Baikonur, Abkhazia and South Ossetia.

 Singapore Dollar

-The Singapore dollar (sign: S$; code: SGD) is the official currency of the Republic of Singapore.
-It is divided into 100 cents (Malay: sen, Chinese: 分; pinyin: fēn, Tamil: காசு, romanized: kācu).
+The Singapore dollar (sign: $; code: SGD) is the official currency of the Republic of Singapore.
+Each dollar is divided into 100 cents (Malay: sen, Chinese: 分; pinyin: fēn, Tamil: காசு, romanized: kācu).
 It is normally abbreviated with the dollar sign $, or S$ to distinguish it from other dollar-denominated currencies.
 The Monetary Authority of Singapore (MAS) issues the banknotes and coins of the Singapore dollar.
 As of 2024, the Singapore dollar is the 13th most traded currency in the world.
 Apart from its use in Singapore, the Singapore dollar is also accepted as customary tender in Brunei according to the Currency Interchangeability Agreement between the Monetary Authority of Singapore and the Autoriti Monetari Brunei Darussalam (Monetary Authority of Brunei Darussalam).
 Likewise, the Brunei dollar is also customarily accepted in Singapore.